Thursday, June 3, 2010

 Example: The Footprint Group Project produced a model that can predict and reduce the environmental impact of shoes during the design phase.

-market your project as much as possible in the brief.
+You will want to market your project as much as possible in the brief.
 A brief is a much more attractive than a full report for people interested in learning about your project.
 The brief is very likely the only thing that will actually be read.
 If it is provides a strong and compelling message, it will entice readers to explore your report.

 Activity 2: Groups spent a few minutes looking at past group project briefs and the entire group then discussed examples of strong content and formatting.